nipunbatra/ES654-2020-code/README.md

-Q1.
-Implement Adaboost on Decision Stump (they should  use Decision Tree learnt in assignment #1) and solve it for the case of real input and discrete output (like iris data set)
+Q1 a) Implement Adaboost on Decision Stump (depth -1 tree].
+You could use Decision Tree learnt in assignment #1 or sklearn decision tree and solve it for the case of real input and discrete output.

+Q1 b) Implement AdaBoostClassifier on Iris data set.
+Fix a random seed of 42.
+Shuffle the dataset according to this random seed.
+Use the first 60% of the data for training and last 40% of the data set for testing.
+Using sepal width and petal width as the two features, plot the decision surfaces as done for Q1a) and compare the accuracy of AdaBoostClassifier using 3 estimators over decision stump.

-Q2.
-Implement LinearRegression(fit_intercept: True, method='normal') to implement linear regression with option of fit_intercept and method as normal equation.
+Q2 a) Implement LinearRegression() to implement linear regression with option of fit_intercept and method as normal equation.

+Q2 b) Timing for LinearRegression().
+What is the time complexity of solving linear regression using normal equations?
+Vary the number of samples and number of features to verify if the theoretical complexity matches empirical evidence.

+Q2 c) Implement LinearRegression() on RealEstate dataset (as done earlier in assignment 1).
+Use 5-fold cross-validation.
+Plot the learnt coefficients across the five folds and calculate the train and test MAE across each of the fold.

-Q3.
-Implement Bagging(BaseModel, num_estimators): where base model could be LinearRegression or DecisionTree they have implemented.
+Q3 a) Implement Bagging(BaseModel, num_estimators): where base model could be DecisionTree (or sklearn decision tree) you have implemented.
+In a later assignment, you would have to implement the above over LinearRegression() also.

+Q3 b) Reproduce slides 13 to 17 from ensemble learning lecture.
+This would involve running Bagging(DecisionTree(), 5) on the dataset shown in lecture slides (real input and discrete output).

-Q4.
-Implement RandomForest(DecisionTree, num_estimators)
+Q4 a) Implement RandomForest(DecisionTree(), num_estimators)

-### Implementation details
-    > You should be editing the following files.
-    - metrics.py: Complete the performance metrics functions in this file.
-    - usage.py: Run this file to check your solutions.
-    - Directory: Module for classification and regression
-      - models/utils.py: Complete all utility functions.
-      - models/decisionTree.py : Complete Decision Tree Class from Assignment 1.
-      - models/ADABoost.py: Question 1
-      - models/linearRegression.py: Question 2
-      - models/bagging.py: Question 3
-      - models/randomForest.py: Question 4

-      - __init__.py: ** Do not edit this **
-    > You should run qX_Y.py to check your solutions, where X is question and Y is a method.
+Q4 b) Generate the plots for Iris data set.
+Fix a random seed of 42.
+Shuffle the dataset according to this random seed.
+Use the first 60% of the data for training and last 40% of the data set for testing.
+Using sepal width and petal width as the two features.